Gait Event Detection and Travel Distance Using Waist-Worn Accelerometers across a Range of Speeds: Automated Approach: Introduction

 Accelerometers can be more accurate than pedometers at slower walking speeds and in populations with atypical gait patterns, making pedometers less suitable for evaluating physical activity in such populations~\cite{le2003comparison}.
-Estimating temporospatial clinical features (CFs) of gait (step length, step duration, step frequency, and gait speed) is a fundamental step in gait analysis, and detecting the initial contact (IC) of the heel is crucial for identifying gait events and the beginning of the step cycle.
-In a laboratory environment, detecting events and estimating CFs is typically done by measuring ground reaction forces (GRF) and verifying with visual observation.
-However, using these methods to measure gait events in the community is often impractical.
+Estimating CFs of gait (step length, step duration, step frequency, and~gait speed) is a fundamental step in gait analysis, and~detecting the IC of the heel is crucial for identifying gait events and the beginning of the step cycle.
+In~a laboratory environment, detecting events and estimating CFs is typically accomplished by measuring ground reaction forces (GRF) and verifying with visual observation.
+However, using these methods to measure gait events in the community is often~impractical.

 Studies have described the potential of using acceleration signals to estimate CFs.
-Several studies have demonstrated that step length, gait speed, initial contact (IC), and incline can be determined from acceleration signals of the lower trunk~\cite{zijlstra2003assessment}.
-Aminian and colleagues explored feasibility of using a fully connected artificial neural network (ANN) with accelerometers on the trunk and heel to predict incline and speed based on ten statistical parameters extracted from the raw signal~\cite{aminian1995incline}.
-Results revealed that a negative peak in the heel accelerometer signal indicates IC events in each gait cycle (two steps).
+Several studies have demonstrated that step length, gait speed, IC, and~incline can be determined from acceleration signals of the lower trunk~\cite{zijlstra2003assessment}.
+Aminian and colleagues explored the feasibility of using a fully connected artificial neural network (ANN) with accelerometers on the trunk and heel to predict incline and speed based on ten statistical parameters extracted from the raw signal~\cite{aminian1995incline}.
+The~results revealed that a negative peak in the heel accelerometer signal indicates IC events in each gait cycle (two steps).